armandofox/armandofox.github.io/_pages/music-theater.md

 tracks**](https://soundcloud.com/armando-fox/sets/westrax) are
 representative of that era, when my technical chops were slightly better than now but my musicality was less developed.
-My jazz improvisation is decent.
+My jazz improvisation is decent; I aspire to do better soloing over the Coltrane changes.
 I am a strong sightreader and I love to accompany soloists and participate in chamber music parties for fun.

 I've been **keyboardist and drummer** (sometimes simultaneously) for original & cover bands Spoon (MIT Battle of the Bands finalist 1990), More At Eleven (MIT Battle of the Bands finalist 1987), and Reminiscent Jam (MIT Battle of the Bands Finalist 1988).

 My **vintage 80s synthesizers** (Juno-106, D50, DX7) used in those bands have a new lease on life in my 80s cover band [Disposable Pop](http://disposablepop.com/) (currently on COVID hiatus).

-# Musical Direction Credits (* = original orchestration or reduction)
+# Musical Direction Credits (+ = original orchestration or reduction)

-Productions I've been involved with in reverse chronological order: (* marks a production for which I did substantial original arrangements or reductions)

 1. Camelot (Contra Costa Civic Theatre, dir.
 Diana Trotter),Sep/Oct 2022
 1. The Pajama Game (42nd Street Moon, dir.
 Becky Potter), May/June 2022